prisms-center/plasticity/README.md

 <B>Code repository:</B> https://github.com/prisms-center/plasticity

-<B>What is PRISMS Plasticity?</B>
+<B>What is PRISMS-Plasticity?</B>

-  PRISMS Plasticity is a Finite Element Method (FEM) code for solving boundary value problems arising in <B>Continuum Plasticity</B> and <B>Crystal Plasticity</B>.
+  PRISMS-Plasticity is a Finite Element Method (FEM) code for solving boundary value problems arising in <B>Continuum Plasticity</B> and <B>Crystal Plasticity</B>.
   It is build on top of the deal.II open source finite element library [http://www.dealii.org]